 Or say you're hungry for one yourself.
-Amy and Charmy found this out the hard way.
+Amy, Charmy, and Mega Man found this out the hard way.

 Bi the Way: Knuckles is usually straight in the series, but that changes in Doom Ship The Movie when he notices Espio's horn, which leads into a romance, though it ends in tragedy.

 Camera Abuse: In Gmod, the camera works very much like a tripod.
 Cue the numerous moments when someone decides to touch it and the camera topples over, sometimes sending it into a spinning frenzy or launching it across the room.

 Characterization Marches On: Sonic changes his "gimmick."
 In the second and third videos publish-wise, his shtick is that he speaks in monotone, acts like a Cloud Cuckoolander, and is a walking advertisement for things like Pizza Hut.
 Then Origins adds atittude and gives him his "douchebag" part, something that has stuck with him since.

 Chekhov's Gun: Doom Ship has a few: The anchor Eggman drops down (serves as how the zombies get there), Vector's diarrhea-inducing Sweedish meatballs (later used on the Monster of the Week), and the dolphin that makes an occasional appearance (gives Knuckles a ride to the crew).

 Disney Villain Death: Both Shadow and Eggman die in Thing this way.
 The former returns in Diaries and the later in Vengeance.